Setting up and running a payroll in Australia

 There are many benefits to expanding into Australia.
-According to 2019 statistics, Australia had its 28th year of consecutive annual economic growth, a record for a developed country.
+While the pandemic has has had a recent impact, according to 2019 statistics, Australia had its 28th year of consecutive annual economic growth, a record for a developed country.
 In addition, features which may make Australia an attractive market for international expansion include:

 - Strong regulatory institutions;

 - The world’s 14th largest economy;

 - A diverse economy with low government debt.